 Is it possible to establish a positive rejection process?

 Numerous researches and surveys over the years indicate that the majority of candidates are used to not hearing back from companies and it leads to general dissatisfaction amongst job seekers.
-It’s an alarming fact that candidates expect not getting the actionable feedback they want and deserve.
+It’s an alarming fact that candidates do expect not to get the actionable feedback they want and deserve.

 The most important thing is you stay consistent throughout the whole hiring process and stay in touch with your candidates out of respect and common courtesy.